industrial-edge/Developer-Guide-Hands-on-App/README.md

 ## Prerequisites

-The Prerequisites are the App Developer Guide which will be available on SIOS soon.
-It will contain all the description of the requirements as well as the step-by-step description of the distributed content in this repository.
+The Prerequisites are the App Developer Guide which is available on [SIOS](https://support.industry.siemens.com/cs/ww/en/view/109795865).
+It contains description of the requirements as well as the step-by-step description of the distributed content in this repository.

 ## Description